 Students may consult program staff at their discretion about personal concerns.
-The Student Counseling Center, located on the campus of our sister institution UT Tyler, also helps students resolve their personal concerns and acquire the skills, attitudes, abilities, and insight that will enable them to meet the challenges of student life.
+The Student Counseling Center, located on the campus of UT Tyler, helps students resolve their personal concerns and acquire the skills, attitudes, abilities, and insight that will enable them to meet the challenges of student life.
 The Student Counseling Center offers individual therapeutic counseling in a private, confidential setting to assist students in achieving personal and educational goals.

 The Student Counseling Center is staffed by licensed professional counselors (LPC) with in-depth training, experience, and a varied background in counseling, testing, and teaching.
 Some common issues that students may deal with in counseling are: test anxiety, decision making. procrastination, communication difficulties, self-esteem, interpersonal conflicts, stress management, personal relationships, physical abuse, emotional abuse, sexual abuse, sexual assault, anxiety, depression, and many others.